-Mr. Scagnelli's environmental work includes projects relating to state environmental transaction statutes such as the New Jersey Industrial Site Recovery Act (ISRA); the federal Resource Conservation and Recovery Act (RCRA); state spill cleanup and reporting statutes; the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA); the Toxic Substances Control Act (TSCA); the Clean Air and Clean Water Acts; federal and state Hazard Communication and Right-to-Know Legislation; federal and state occupational safety and health statutes; federal and state asbestos requirements; and federal and state underground storage tank regulations.
+Mr. Scagnelli’s environmental work includes remediation projects and litigation relating to state environmental statutes such as the New Jersey Industrial Site Recovery Act (ISRA); the federal Resource Conservation and Recovery Act (RCRA); the New Jersey Spill Compensation and Control Act (Spill Act); the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA); the Toxic Substances Control Act (TSCA); the Clean Air and Clean Water Acts; federal and state Hazard Communication and Right-to-Know Legislation; federal and state occupational safety and health statutes; federal and state asbestos requirements; and federal and state underground storage tank regulations.
 Mr. Scagnelli also has extensive experience in the area of environmental pollution legal liability and environmental cost cap insurance.

 Prior to joining the firm, Mr. Scagnelli worked at Whitman Breed Abbott & Morgan, a New York City firm, and served as Managing Partner of the firm’s Newark, New Jersey office and Chair of the firm’s Environmental Law Practice Group.
 Prior to that, Mr. Scagnelli worked at the firm of Clapp & Eisenberg in Newark, New Jersey, where he served as Chair of the firm’s Environmental Law Department.
-Mr. Scagnelli also served as legal counsel with Chesebrough-Pond's, Inc. and as Vice President and General Counsel of Allied Maintenance Corporation, a subsidiary of Ogden Corporation.
-While at Allied, the largest United States aviation bulk fuel operator, Mr. Scagnelli did significant work relating to underground storage tanks and participated in the Ad Hoc Underground Storage Tank Coalition, which included representatives from the major oil companies.
-He has also worked in the area of environmental impairment liability insurance (EIL) coverage and with waste to energy and resource recovery projects.
-Mr. Scagnelli has also served as special environmental counsel to a number of public authorities and municipalities, including the Casino Reinvestment Development Authority, the Passaic Valley Sewerage Authority, and the Jersey City Redevelopment Authority, and the cities of Elizabeth and Hoboken, among others.
+Mr. Scagnelli also served as legal counsel with Chesebrough-Pond’s, Inc. and as Vice President and General Counsel of Allied Maintenance Corporation, a subsidiary of Ogden Corporation.
+Mr. Scagnelli has also served as special environmental counsel to public authorities and municipalities, including the Casino Reinvestment Development Authority, the Passaic Valley Sewerage Authority, and the Jersey City Redevelopment Authority, and the cities of Elizabeth and Hoboken, among others.

-Mr. Scagnelli has participated extensively in environmental organizations, conferences and international legal and business delegations.
+Mr. Scagnelli has also participated extensively in environmental organizations, conferences and international legal and business delegations.
 Among other organizations.
 He is a member of the New Jersey Licensed Site Remediation Professional Association (LSRP) and serves on its Steering and Risk Management and Loss Prevention Committees.
-He is a Member of the American Bar Association Sections of International Law and Practice and National Resources, Energy and Environmental Law, the National Institute for Environmental Auditing, the Authorities Association of New Jersey and its Solid Waste Committee, the New Jersey and New York State Bar Environmental Law Sections, and a Director of the Water Resources Association for the Delaware River Basin ("WRA/DRB") where he has served as Chairman of WRA/DRB's Program and Special Education Committees.
+He is a Member of the American Bar Association Sections of International Law and Practice and National Resources, Energy and Environmental Law, the National Institute for Environmental Auditing, the Authorities Association of New Jersey and its Solid Waste Committee, the New Jersey and New York State Bar Environmental Law Sections, and a Director of the Water Resources Association for the Delaware River Basin (“WRA/DRB”) where he has served as Chairman of WRA/DRB’s Program and Special Education Committees.

-Mr. Scagnelli was just recently selected by the New Jersey Department of Environmental Protection (NJDEP) to serve on one of the four teams created as part of NJDEP’s current reform of the Site Remediation process begun under the Site Remediation Reform Act of 2009.
-He has been named Chair of the Measures of Success Team, where he will focus primarily on assessing the strengths and weaknesses of NJDEP’s Site Remediation Program and making recommendations on changes that can be made to strengthen the Program.
+Mr. Scagnelli was selected in 2010 by the New Jersey Department of Environmental Protection (NJDEP) to serve on one of the four teams created as part of NJDEP’s current reform of the Site Remediation process begun under the Site Remediation Reform Act of 2009.
+He was named Chair of the Measures of Success Team, which assessed NJDEP’s Site Remediation Program and made recommendations to improve the Program.

 Intellectual Property Law Practice

-John Scagnelli's intellectual property law work has involved managing, defining and protecting the intellectual property assets of entities operating in a wide variety of industries.
+John Scagnelli's intellectual property law work has involved managing, defining and protecting the intellectual property assets of entities in a wide variety of industries.
 He assists clients in virtually all intellectual property matters, ranging from the selection and registration of trademarks and service marks to the copyright protection of materials such as printed and electronic literature, computer software, and product designs.

-Mr. Scagnelli’s experience in intellectual property has led to many successes in the negotiation and preparation of licensing agreements and contacts, including trademark licensing agreements and publishing contracts, to name a few.
-Mr. Scagnelli has represented numerous clients in the purchase or sale of many types of intellectual property and has participated in intellectual property lawsuits that have included licensing/contract suits and disputes concerning various forms of intellectual property and unfair competition.
-In addition, he counsels clients on intellectual property matters in connection with technology transfer, infringement, and validity opinions, as well as the intellectual property of mergers and acquisitions.
+Mr. Scagnelli has negotiated and prepared licensing agreements and contracts, including trademark licensing agreements and publishing contracts, and he has represented clients in the purchase or sale of many types of intellectual property.
+Mr. Scagnelli has also litigated intellectual property lawsuits which have involved various forms of intellectual property and unfair competition.
+He counsels clients on intellectual property matters in connection with technology transfer, infringement, and validity opinions, as well as the intellectual property of mergers and acquisitions.

 Intellectual Property Background